coreeng/core-platform-docs/content/cecg-idp/p2p/how-tos/connect-to-cloudsql.md

 {{% notice note %}}
   Service Account users are created without any Database permissions by default, and in order to do that, you need to manually give it the permissions you need.
 {{% /notice %}}
-In case you dont have any other built-in username, you can configure by renning something like:
+In case you dont have any other built-in username, you can configure by running something like:
 ```bash
 USER_NAME="test_user"
 PROJECT_ID="<PROJECT_ID>"